cybershoe/f5-nyc-ansible-lab/docs/class1/module4/module4.rst

     $ less second.yaml

   ..
 NOTE:: In this lab, the *netvar.yaml* file contains the information needed
-    to configure multiple services, while the *second.yaml* playbook contains the steps to implement the configured in the variables file.
+    to configure multiple services, while the *second.yaml* playbook contains the steps to implement the configuration defined in the variables file.
     This allows you to maintain the configuration without modifying the main playbook.

   ..
 NOTE:: You'll also notice that the tasks in this playbook include a
     "with_dict" parameter.
 This is an example of a loop, and in this case it